This post may contain affiliate links. Please see my full Disclosure Policy for details.

 - unflavored gelatin (NOT Jell-O)

 - graham cracker crust (either store-bought or homemade)

-- Next, stir gelatin into the strawberry mixture to make it set.
+Next, stir gelatin into the strawberry mixture to make it set.
 Chill.
 While it’s in the refrigerator, make the whipped cream.

 After it’s set, simply fold in the homemade whipped cream to create the creamy pink mousse filling for your Strawberry Mousse Pie.
 Pour the strawberry mousse into the prepared graham cracker crust.

 Chill to set and then cover with more whipped cream.
 Be sure to refrigerate until serving.

 Garnish with fresh strawberries or mint leaves for a pretty presentation.

 Can you freeze mousse pies?

 Yes!
 Because of the gelatin in the mixture, it won’t freeze completely solid.
 You can serve from frozen after allowing it to thaw on the counter for just a few minutes.
 It’s best, however, to allow it to thaw in the refrigerator.
 Keep frozen for up to two months.

 How can I make Strawberry Mousse Pie a bit more healthy?

 If you are focusing on clean eating or just want to save a few calories, try skipping the pie crust altogether!
 Choose a pretty trifle bowl or several small serving bowls instead of a pie crust.
 You can also opt to sweeten the berries and heavy cream with a little honey instead of sugar.

 - In a small saucepan, mix the gelatin with cold water and allow it to bloom for about 5 minutes.
 Heat over low heat, stirring until the gelatin is dissolved.
 Remove from heat.